-Besides the whistle-to-whistle ban, the BGC that is currently working on a new code of conduct for sponsorship, introduced a number of other industry measures aimed at improving standards of business.
-These include the requirement for at least 20% of TV and radio gambling ads being safer messages, cooling off periods on gaming machines, AML improvement measures such as new ID and age verification checks, encouraging the implementation of deposit limits, as well as boosting funds directed at research, education and treatment of gambling harm.
+Besides the whistle-to-whistle ban, the BGC which is currently working on a new code of conduct for sponsorship, introduced a number of other industry measures aimed at improving standards of business.
+These include the requirement for at least 20% of TV and radio gambling ads to be safer messages, cooling off periods on gaming machines, AML improvement measures such as new ID and age verification checks, encouraging the implementation of deposit limits, as well as boosting funds directed at research, education, and treatment of gambling harm.

 “The success of the whistle to whistle ban is a clear example of that commitment and I’m very pleased at how effective it has been during its first year in operation.
 In particular, it’s encouraging to see that it has effectively eliminated children’s ability to view betting adverts during live televised sport.
 I am determined that the BGC will lead a race to the top in terms of industry standards and we want to drive more changes in the future.”Michael Dugher, CEO, Betting and Gaming Council